The page is all about English Culture

-It’s easy to assume this is how naming works is in all cultures, but this is not the case and often results in people being addressed by the wrong name.
-Think about the irony of a person of the Muslim faith being asked for their Christian name.
+It often comes as a surprise to English children that other countries and cultures have different ways of naming.
+This often results in people being addressed by the wrong name.
+Think about the irony of a person of the Muslim faith being asked for their ‘christian’ name.

 Every building, museum and art gallery tells a small part of the history of the English.

-Take a look around you and walk around the local streets to see what you discover about the history of where you live and work.
+Walk around the local streets to see what you can discover about the history of where you live and work.

-What stories does this historical site in York hold?
+What stories does this historical site in York reveal?

 Have you heard of the Blue Plaques?

 London’s famous blue plaques link the people of the past with the buildings of the present.
-Now run by English Heritage, the London blue plaques scheme was started in 1866 and is thought to be the oldest of its kind in the world.
+The London blue plaques scheme was started in 1866 and is thought to be the oldest of its kind in the world.
 Across the capital, over 950 plaques, on buildings humble and grand, honour the notable men and women who have lived or worked in them.

-Peter Ackroyd in his book, London Under, Peter Ackroyd tells the wonderful history of everything that goes on underneath London, from original springs and streams to Roman amphitheatres, from Victorian sewers to gang hide-outs.
+For something a little different pick up Peter Ackroyd’s book, London Under.
+This tells the wonderful history of everything that goes on underneath London, from original springs and streams to Roman amphitheatres, from Victorian sewers to gang hide-outs.

-Henry VIII’s desire to divorce Catherine resulted in the establishment of the Church of England, which recognises the English Monarch and not the Pope as the head of the Church in England.
+Henry VIII’s desire to divorce Catherine of Aragon resulted in the establishment of the Church of England, which recognises the English Monarch and not the Pope as the head of the Church in England.

 12. The Monarchy

-Although fictional, the Netflix series ‘The Crown’ provides an interesting history of our current Royal family, The Windsors.
+Although fictional, the Netflix series ‘The Crown’ provides an interesting overview of our current Royal family, The Windsors

 13. Social Class